nkia23/Hello-world/README.md

-So theire is multiple whey to do that but i think for some we need to be thing like mm or dex You want to take a full loan btc, gold and have 50 made in debpt, i dont know how so i can explain you What you can also do is instead of building app, think some with debpt and buy them to have debpt+tokken or just make an alliance and take their debpt for a part of the price si you will basically paid /2
+So theire is multiple whey to do that but i think for some we need to be thing like mm or dex You want to take a full loan btc, gold and have 50 made in debpt, i dont know how so i can explain you What you can also do is instead of building app, think some with debpt and buy them to have debpt+tokken or just make an alliance and take their debpt for a part of the price si you will basically paid /2 they also can exchange crypo vs a lot of thing by msg like electricity and they Have there real asset BlackQbyte who are store elsewhere in a whey more secure and non tracable

+also we need to provide liquidity in AMM on the other chain for that what we can  put a little tax slippage before change or moreover we can put a node with multistablecoin LP vs our Tokken who will be bridge.
+I dont know if it work its just supposition.
+Then we can start giving some fee to everybody who have some asset
 We need to start coding in Quantum